Suspicious trades precede 19 percent of UK takeovers

-LONDON Suspicious share trading, which could indicate insider dealing, preceded 19 percent of UK takeover announcements in 2016, according to Britain's markets watchdog on Wednesday.
+LONDON (Reuters) - Suspicious share trading, which could indicate insider dealing, preceded 19 percent of UK takeover announcements in 2016, according to Britain's markets watchdog on Wednesday.

 After a crackdown on insider trading there was a big drop in unusual market activity two days before takeover announcements, from around 30 percent to 15.2 percent between 2009 and 2014.